Mums urged to get pedalling

 The group has just released its Active travel and women’s health information sheet, which says mothers, grandmothers and daughters all need to be physically active.

-Only a quarter of women in the
+Only a quarter of women in the UK get the recommended amount of exercise – about 30 minutes on most days.

 Sustrans says the rest are exposing themselves to potential health problems including heart disease, obesity, diabetes, cancer and depression.